-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so;

-- (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.
+- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; - (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.

 Applicant has delinquent debts that remain unpaid or unresolved.
+He had a federal lien filed against him for failing to pay his 2006 taxes.
 I find all the above disqualifying conditions are raised.